Shimnazzz/dsc-phase-1-project_data_8/README.md

 # Phase 1 Project
-This is the repository of Shimnaz
-Now you will put your new skills to use with a large end-of-Phase project!
-This project should take 20 to 30 hours to complete.
+This is the repository of Shimnaz!
+Welcome to the Project Repository of Shimnaz Fathima!
+You will find a brief overview of the project, the findings and the recommendations derived after the completion of this project here.
+Please feel free to browse through the files to know more about the analysis done in this project.

 ## Project Overview